Emulate and study the performance of a radio network for a SCADA system for water distribution in NetSim

 Each RTU has a router which acts as a layer-3 device and includes a gateway and a firewall.
 Each RTU will also be a separate IP subnet to facilitate encoding of location and other information in the IP addressing.
 The HMI is a redundant pair of SCADA nodes running as virtual machines on two physical servers at a single location which are also fire-walled from the other network components.

 This real-world system was first tested in a virtual laboratory environment comprising of hardware, software and interconnections as close to the actual system as possible.

-Then in this virtual lab, numerous test scenarios were constructed and executed repetitively for normal operation as well as perturbed operation.
+In this virtual lab, numerous test scenarios were constructed and executed repetitively for normal operation as well as perturbed operation.
 Impairment scenarios were studied which included escalating latency, bandwidth constriction at various points, jitter tolerance, packet loss, packet reordering, route loss, fail-overs and single point of failure identification.
-An optimal design was the arrived at based on the simulation results.
+An optimal design was then arrived at based on the simulation results.